ejikeugba/gofcat/joss/paper.md

 ```

 ### erroR()
 This function calculates some useful error metrics of fitted binary and multi-categorical response models.
 Available measures include the brier score [@brier_verification_1950], the cross-entropy loss (log loss) and the misclassification error.
-Once again, considering the RET.fit (Table 1), the obtained metrics suggest a moderately performed fit.
+Once again, considering the RET.fit, the obtained metrics (Table 1) suggest a moderately performed fit.

 ```r
 erroR(RET.fit, type = "brier")